Film Data For 1967

 1) Burnett Guffey for Bonnie and Clyde

-2) Nicolas Roeg for Far From the Madding Crowd
+2) Nicolas Roeg for Far from the Madding Crowd

 3) Richard H. Kline for Camelot